-Performance Target Target Metric Type Target Value Target Period Target Start Year C-5) Number of fatalities in crashes involving a driver or motorcycle operator with a BAC of .08 and above (FARS)- 2020 Numeric 304.5 5 Year 2016
+Performance Target Target Metric Type Target Value Target Period Target Start Year C-5) Number of fatalities in crashes involving a driver or motorcycle operator with a BAC of .08 and above (FARS)-2021 Numeric 297.5 5 Year 2017

-New York's methodology for setting its FFY 2020 targets used a two-step process.
+New York's methodology for setting its FFY 2021 targets used a two-step process.
 The first step in the process involved a linear trend model.
 Adhering to the method recommended by the FHWA and used by the NYS DOT in setting its targets, linear trend analysis was conducted using the FORECAST function in Excel.
 In the model, the 5-year moving average was used as the data point for each year included in the linear trend analysis.
-The data points used in the linear trend analysis were the 5-year average number of Fatalities in Crashes Involving a Driver or Motorcycle Operator with a BAC of .08 and Above for each year from 2013 to 2017: 343.0, 341.8, 332.8, 326.2 and 317.2.
-The target estimated by the linear trend analysis for the 2016-2020 average number of alcohol-impaired driving fatalities was 298.6, representing a decrease of approximately 6% from the 2013-2017 average of 317.2.
+The data points used in the linear trend analysis were the 5-year average number of Fatalities in Crashes Involving a Driver or Motorcycle Operator with a BAC of .08 and Above for each year from 2014 to 2018: 341.8, 332.8, 326.4, 316.0 and 303.6.
+The target estimated by the linear trend analysis for the 2017-2021 average number of alcohol-impaired driving fatalities was 277.5, representing a decrease of approximately 9% from the 2014-2018 average of 303.6.

 The second step in the process involved discussing the target estimated by this forecasting method with the state's key stakeholders to determine if an adjustment was warranted.
-Based on their experience and knowledge of the trends in the data and current traffic safety-related activities and programs and those that will be conducted over the next few years, the key stakeholders determined that a 6% decrease from the 2013-2017 average.
-This target was thought to be more reasonable and consistent with projected improvements in other performance measures.
+Based on their experience and knowledge of the trends in the data and current traffic safety-related activities and programs and those that will be conducted over the next few years, the key stakeholders determined that a 9% decrease was overly ambitious.
+Agreement was reached on adjusting the target to 297.5 representing a 2% decrease from the 2014-2018 average.
+This target was thought to be more reasonable and aligned with projected improvements in other performance measures.